 Father’s Day is here!
-From life lessons to how to throw a baseball, we can learn a lot from our fathers, especially when it comes to savings.
+From life lessons to learning how to throw a baseball, we gain a lot from our fathers, especially when it comes to savings.
 To celebrate Father’s Day, we thought it would be fun to hear what savings tips some of our authors learned from their fathers.
 We’ve compiled some of them for you below.

 “Live within your means” was a key savings strategy takeaway my father helped teach me during my formative years.
 Be careful not to allow the simplicity of the four words to mask its critical nature.
 While there are no numbers or percentages to memorize or define you, living within your means is the true definition of a balanced, comfortable lifestyle.
 When you live within your means, you live for today while saving for tomorrow – what could be better? – Michael Rubin, CPA, CFP, Total Candor